The programmer's brain - memory and code

 Reading code

-One of the biggest surprises for me on this section was the misconception that we have in the field around around math, as she mentions the research being done on that matter: Reading texts and reading code are strongly related.
-As she elaborates on that and shows research related to the brain that points to the same areas being activated while reading code and natural language.
+One of the biggest surprises for me in this section was the misconception that we have in the field around math, as she mentions the research being done on that matter: Reading texts and reading code are strongly related.
+She elaborates on that and shows research related to the brain that points to the same areas being activated while reading code and natural language.

-An interesting discussion that I think would need more depth is the lack of practicing on reading code in the formal education that students go through.
-Usually there is no formal subject in order to sharp reading code skills.
-Fortunately, Felienne on the book started this discussion.
-Personally I think besides the 7 categories to become an effective reader, we should also take into account how github helps novices and professionals to get a gist on what professional code looks like, from there, it would be a starting point to train code reading.
+An interesting discussion that I think would need more depth is the lack of practice in reading code in the formal education that students go through.
+Usually, there is no formal subject to sharp reading code skills.
+Fortunately, Felienne in the book started this discussion.
+I think besides the 7 categories to become an effective reader, we should also take into account how GitHub helps novices and professionals to get a gist of what professional code looks like, from there, it would be a starting point for training code reading.

-The main take away from this part of the book for me are:
+The takeaways from this part of the book are:

-1. Reading code is a skill needed for developers, that still is not something that gains attention.
+- Reading code is a skill needed for developers, but that still is not something that gains attention.

 Part 3